 So, there you go.
 If you thought my life was perfect, now you know the truth.

 Then again, I had a moment today when I remembered how much worse things could be.
-Dillon was snuggled up with me before his nap and I sang him this song:
+Dillon was snuggled up with me before his nap and I sang him

 Train whistle blowing,